CSALabsAutomation/azure-cosmosdb-lab/steps/09_troubleshooting-azure-cosmos-db-performance/documentation.md

 ## Create a .NET Core Project

-1. On your local machine, locate the CosmosLabs folder in your Documents folder and open the `Lab09` folder that will be used to contain the content of your .NET Core project.
+1. Create **Lab09** folder that will be used to contain the content of your .NET Core project.

 1. In the `Lab09` folder, right-click the folder and select the **Open with Code** menu option.